-The study reveals that the test substance does not have an irritant potential on skin and eye.
+The study reveals that the test substance does not have a significant irritant potential on skin and eye.
+The mild reactions of the mucous membranes and the cornea immediately following exposure are considered as mechanically induced effects.

 10. ANNEX

 Appendix 1.1.
 Evaluation of skin reaction